Lock (water navigation): Stop locks

+Tidal locks

+Marina Locks

+In places with significant tides, a lock can allow a marina behind it to have fixed slips, instead of the floating slips with long ramps that the tide would require.
+Examples include St Katharine Docks, London, England; Port of Québec Marina, Quebec City, Quebec; and Cullen Bay Marina, Darwin, Australia.

+Sea Locks

+Locks are installed in places where an open channel would have a strong current due to different tides on two sides of a barrier.
+The lock in the Canso Canal is an example.

+Terminology

 Cill

 The cill, also spelled sill, is a narrow horizontal ledge protruding a short way into the chamber from below the upper gates.
 Allowing the rear of the boat to "hang" on the cill is the main danger when descending a lock, and the position of the forward edge of the cill is usually marked on the lock side by a white line.
 The edge of the cill is usually curved, protruding less in the center than at the edges.
 In some locks, there is a piece of oak about 9 in thick which protects the solid part of the lock cill.
 On the Oxford Canal it is called a babbie; on the Grand Union Canal it is referred to as the cill bumper.
 Some canal operation authorities, primarily in the United States and Canada, call the ledge a miter sill (mitre sill in Canada).

-Photo gallery
+Fish ladders

+The construction of locks (or weirs and dams) on rivers obstructs the passage of fish.
+Some fish such as lampreys, trout and salmon go upstream to spawn.
+Measures such as a fish ladder are often taken to counteract this.
+Navigation locks have also potential to be operated as fishways to provide increased access for a range of biota.

 Gates

 Gates are the watertight doors which seal off the chamber from the upper and lower pounds.
-Each end of the chamber is equipped with a gate, or pair of half-gates, made of oak or elm (or now sometimes steel).
+Each end of the chamber is equipped with a gate, or pair of half-gates, traditionally made of oak or elm but now usually made of steel.
 The most common arrangement, usually called miter gates, was invented by Leonardo da Vinci sometime around the late 15th century.